 - How can you tie this back to your own systems?

-- What else would you do?
+- What else will you do?

 RFM technique is a proven marketing model that helps retailers and e-commerce businesses maximize the return on their marketing investments.

-Some advantages of RFM:
+Some advantages of RFM

 - RFM is useful for different types of businesses – online, retail, direct marketing, subscriptions, non-profits…